Resume Fonts & Design That Impress in 2026 (Without Breaking ATS Rules)

 Quick Checklist: Font & Design Dos and Don’ts

-FAQ — Resume Fonts & Design in 2025
+FAQ — Resume Fonts & Design in 2026

-What font is best for resumes in 2025?
+What font is best for passing ATS?

-How do I know if it’s ATS-friendly?
+How do I know if my resume font looks professional?

-Conclusion — Simplicity Wins in 2025
+Conclusion — Simplicity Wins in 2026

-The best resumes in 2025 are clean, modern, and effortless to read.
+The best resumes in 2026 are clean, modern, and effortless to read.
 Great design isn’t about flash — it’s about function.
 Choosing the right font and layout helps your resume feel polished and pass the ATS test.

 completed resume ready for upload, showing modern, ATS-safe font and clean design moments before sending